minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Uninstall Fulcrum

-Ensure you are logged with user "admin"

-* Stop, disable and delete the service
+* Ensure you are logged with user "admin", stop, disable and delete the service

   ```sh
   $ sudo systemctl stop fulcrum